-There are two types of risk User and Sign-in and two types of detection or calculation Real-time and Offline.
+Risk can be detected at the User and Sign-in level and two types of detection or calculation Real-time and Offline.

-Real-time detections may not show up in reporting for five to ten minutes.
-Offline detections may not show up in reporting for two to twenty-four hours.
+Real-time detections may not show up in reporting for five to 10 minutes.
+Offline detections may not show up in reporting for 48 hours.

 These risks are calculated offline using Microsoft's internal and external threat intelligence sources including security researchers, law enforcement professionals, security teams at Microsoft, and other trusted sources.

 |Leaked credentials||This risk detection type indicates that the user's valid credentials have been leaked.
 When cybercriminals compromise valid passwords of legitimate users, they often share those credentials.
 This sharing is typically done by posting publicly on the dark web, paste sites, or by trading and selling the credentials on the black market.
 When the Microsoft leaked credentials service acquires user credentials from the dark web, paste sites, or other sources, they're checked against Azure AD users' current valid credentials to find valid matches.
 For more information about leaked credentials, see Common questions.|

 |Azure AD threat intelligence||This risk detection type indicates user activity that is unusual for the given user or is consistent with known attack patterns based on Microsoft's internal and external threat intelligence sources.|